Toloka/docs/en/guide/concepts/t-components/checkboxes.md

 {% note info %}

 The task interface configuration guide describes the features of the HTML/JS/CSS editor.
-You can also try creating a checkbox in {% if locale == "en-com" %}[Template Builder](../../../template-builder/reference/field.checkbox.md){% endif %}.
+You can also try creating a checkbox in [Template Builder](../../../template-builder/reference/field.checkbox.md).

 {% endnote %}

 To insert a checkbox in a task, use the `{{field type="checkbox" name="<output field> name"}}` component.
 For example, a set of three checkboxes:

-{% if locale == "en-com" %}

 ```plaintext
 {{field type="checkbox" name="red" label="red" hotkey="1"}}
 {{field type="checkbox" name="green" label="green" hotkey="2"}}
 {{field type="checkbox" name="yellow" label="yellow" hotkey="3"}}
 ```

-{% endif %}

 Add a field of `boolean` type to the [output data description](../incoming.md).
 Example: